 Capital Facilities Fee, City of Elk Grove

-GCG prepared a Nexus Study to implement the City of Elk Grove Capital Facilities Fee, which will generate approximately $100 million to fund a civic center, police station, railroad overcrossing, corporation yard, library, and transit facilities needed to accommodate the impacts of new development.
+GCG prepared a Nexus Study to implement the City of Elk Grove Capital Facilities Fee to fund approximately $100 million in costs associated with a civic center, police station, railroad overcrossing, corporation yard, library, and transit facilities needed to accommodate the impacts of new development.
 A separate fee was determined for three residential, six commercial, and three industrial land use categories.
 GCG worked with City staff to ensure that existing deficiencies and facility costs associated with the existing population were excluded from the fee calculation.